Research details

 P. Ray, S. Shringarpure, M. Kolar and E. P. Xing, CSMET: Comparative Genomic Motif Detection via Multi-Resolution Phylogenetic Shadowing, PLoS Computational Biology (2008).(pdf)

-Home Research Contact Resume MStruct
+Home Research Contact CV MStruct